|Rules of Catholic Cemeteries of the Archdiocese of St. Louis|

 A. The Cemetery will refund the original purchase price, if possible, prorated for the portion returned.

-- A change of records fee may be deducted from the purchase price returned.
+- A change of records fee will be deducted from the purchase price returned.

-- The Archdiocese will always provide a grave and the burial service in cases of genuine need attested to by a parish priest or religious superior.
+The Archdiocese will always provide a grave and the burial service in cases of genuine need at the time of need as attested to by a parish priest or religious superior.

 AUTHORIZATION TO INTER